33nano/33nano/README.md

 22. **What are some of PKN's favorite Manhua**
+- None.
+Manhua is boring because its all about cultivation <!-- Indoctrination in a fantasy form factor -->

 23. **What is PKN's favorite programming language?**
+- Go

 24. **Whats  PKN's DAW of choice?**
+- Reaper <!-- If i was using a proprietary operating system i would have been using FL Studio 20 -->

 25. **Whats are PKN's interests?**

 26. **What projects are in PKN's Second Brain?**